(Disclosure: Some of the links below may be affiliate links)

 Types of Bonds

-Then, there are also some municipal bonds.
-They are emitted by local governments such as a county.
+Then there are also some municipal bonds.
+They are emitted by local governments such as a municipality.
 Again, they are very safe but already slightly riskier than treasury bonds.

 And you can also get corporate bonds.
 They are emitted by companies.
 These can be much riskier (depending on the company) since it would take a single company to go down for the bond to lose value.
 Also, they have few advantages over stocks since they are correlated to the stock market and will not reduce the volatility of your portfolio much.